iamgroot42/PotatoShell/README.md

 # PotatoShell
 Custom Shell (made as part of OS assignment).

+Supports:
+-executables from /bin folder
+- Ctrl+C interrupt
+- cd command
+- whoami
+- pwd
-Supports executables from /bin folder, Ctrl+C interrupt, cd command and 'exit' to exit gracefully from the shell.
+- 'exit' to exit gracefully from the shell.